maltebp/WC3Gladiator/README.md

 ## Map Concept
 A Hero survival/defense map, where you have to survive by killing all monsters in the arena in series of rounds.
 But beware: this is not your typical item-focused survival.
-This map introduces a custom made combat-system and unique round mechanics to spice things up a bit!
+This map introduces unique round mechanics and a (soon-to-be-implemented) custom made combat-system and to spice things up a bit!

 ## This Repo